 PERFORMANCE.
-Outputs and their outcomes obtained from health care services, processes, patients, and other customers that permit you to evaluate and compare your organization's results to performance projections, standards, past results, goals, and other organizations' results.
+Outputs and their outcomes obtained from processes, products, and customers that permit you to evaluate and compare your organization's results to performance projections, standards, past results, goals, and other organizations' results.
 Performance can be expressed in nonfinancial and financial terms.

-The Health Care Criteria address four types of performance: (1) health care process and outcome, (2) patient- and other customer-focused, (3) operational, and (4) financial and marketplace.
+The Criteria address four types of performance: (1) product, (2) customer-focused, (3) operational, and (4) financial and marketplace.